hamedbiglari/DRASTIC/ReadMe.md

 -------------------------------------------------------------
 # The process can be broken into four major steps that include:

-1- first installing the bellow packages (before running the codes) install.packages("installr") install.packages("readxl") install.packages("tidyverse")
+1- At first install the following packages (before running the codes) install.packages("installr") install.packages("readxl") install.packages("tidyverse")